 Step 5 – Bake

-Bake for about 40-50 minutes, until crust is golden and tomatoes have slightly wilted and burst.
+Bake for about 40-50 minutes, until the crust is golden and the tomatoes have slightly shriveled and burst.

 Remove from oven, and let cool for 15 minutes before serving while still warm.

 Try with Other Veggies!

 Savory exploration of ingredients is nearly limitless – with all of the fresh produce now available this season, why don’t you try to experiment with other vegetables?

 What vegetables do you think you’ll use for this recipe?
 Going with the original, or your own mix of ingredients?
 Let me know in the comment section below!

 For more savory pies and tarts, try some of our favorites:

 - Tomato and Egg with Goat Cheese and Herbs

 - Chicken Curry Pie